globaleaks/whistleblowing-software/documentation/user/Whistleblower.rst

-For Whistleblowers
+For whistleblowers
 ==================

-File a New Report
+File a new report
 -----------------
 A new report can be filed by accessing the homepage of the platform and clicking the ``File a report`` button.